There is no such thing as bipolar personality disorder.

 According to the Diagnostic and Statistical Manual of Mental Disorder (DSM-5) by the American Psychiatric Association, personality traits are “ENDURING

 patterns of perceiving, relating to, and thinking about the environment and oneself . .”

 So combining “bipolar” and “personality” makes no sense.

 (It irritates me almost as much as the weird misspelling where “bi-polar” is hyphenated, but that is another story.)

-Personality disorders are a class of mental disorders characterized by long-lasting rigid patterns of thought and actions.
+Personality disorders are a class of mental disorders characterized by long-lasting rigid and dysfunctional patterns of thought and actions.
 This is a stark contrast to the episodic nature of bipolar disorder.

-Further, bipolar usually does not develop until late teens/early twenties whereas personality is formed much earlier in life.
+Further, bipolar usually does not develop until late teens/early twenties whereas personality begins to develop much earlier in life.